bitsofinfo/hazelcast-etcd-discovery-spi/README.md

 # hazelcast-etcd-discovery-spi

+*IMPORTANT*: This README is relevant for the current *branch* you have selected above.

 Provides a Etcd based discovery strategy for Hazlecast 3.6+ enabled applications.
 This is an easy to configure plug-and-play Hazlecast DiscoveryStrategy that will optionally register each of your Hazelcast instances with Etcd and enable Hazelcast nodes to dynamically discover one another via Etcd.